Bukharan People's Soviet Republic: Bukharan People's Soviet Republic

 The Bukharan People's Soviet Republic was proclaimed on 8 October 1920 under Fayzulla Xoʻjayev.
 In Soviet terminology, the republic was a "revolutionary-democratic dictatorship of the proletariat and the peasantry", a transition stage to a Soviet Socialist Republic.
 A new constitution was adopted in September 1921, which, contrary to the Russian Constitution of 1918, allowed private ownership of land and productive assets and granted voting rights to non-proletarians (although relatives of the deposed emir, former emirate officials, and large landowners could not vote).

+Although the constitution adopted on September 25, 1921, based the sovereignty of the republic on soviets, it achieved a significant compromise with traditional Islamic principles.
+According to Article 26 of the constitution, no law of the republic could contradict the fundamental principles of Islam.
+Moreover, unlike the Soviet model, the constitution guaranteed the right to private property and the authority of citizens to dispose of their movable and immovable possessions.
+In local administration, the long-established aksakal system, in which villagers elected their own representatives, was preserved.

 The overthrow of the emir was the impetus for the Basmachi Revolt, a conservative anti-communist rebellion.
 In 1922, most of the territory of the republic (East Bukhara, roughly from Hisor to West Pamir) was controlled by Basmachi,' and it took the Red Army until 1934 to fully suppress the revolt.
+At the end of 1921, Enver Pasha assumed the leadership of the movement and unified the struggle against the Soviets with the aim of establishing a “Muslim state” across Turkestan.
+However, he was killed in Baljuan in 1922.

 During the first few years of the Russian Revolution, Lenin relied on a policy of encouraging local revolutions under the aegis of the local bourgeoisie, and in the early years of Bolshevik rule the Communists sought the assistance of the Jadid reformists in pushing through radical social and educational reforms.
 Just two weeks after the proclamation of the People's Republic, Communist Party membership in Bukhara soared to 14,000 as many local inhabitants were eager to prove their loyalty to the new regime.
 As the Soviet Union stabilized, it could afford to purge itself of so-called opportunists and potential nationalists.
 A series of expulsions stripped membership down to 1000 by 1922.